tobsentobsentobs/a-mem-mcp-server/README.md

 ![Framework](framework_extended.jpg)

 *The framework diagram illustrates the core memory system workflow: Note Construction (left), Memory Processing with MCP Server Integration (center), and Memory Retrieval (right).
 Our implementation extends the original framework with direct IDE integration via MCP protocol, explicit graph-based memory linking using NetworkX DiGraph with typed edges (relation_type, reasoning, weight), file import with automatic chunking, and a dual-storage architecture using ChromaDB for vector similarity search and NetworkX for explicit typed relationships.*

+## 🆕 New Features Overview

+### Type Classification
+Every note is automatically classified into one of 6 types:
+- **rule**: Imperative instructions ("Never X", "Always Y")
+- **procedure**: Numbered steps or sequential instructions
+- **concept**: Explanations of concepts, no commands
+- **tool**: Describes functions, APIs, or utilities
+- **reference**: Tables, comparison lists, cheatsheets
+- **integration**: Describes connections between systems

+### Priority Scoring
+Search results are ranked using on-the-fly priority calculation:
+- **Type Weight**: Rules and procedures have higher priority
+- **Age Factor**: Newer notes have higher priority
+- **Usage Count**: Frequently accessed notes get boosted
+- **Edge Count**: Well-connected notes are prioritized

+### Event Logging
+All critical operations are logged to `data/events.jsonl`:
+- `NOTE_CREATED`: When a new note is created
+- `RELATION_CREATED`: When two notes are linked
+- `MEMORY_EVOLVED`: When an existing note is updated
+- `LINKS_PRUNED`: When old/weak links are removed
+- `RELATIONS_SUGGESTED`: When new connections are found
+- `ENZYME_SCHEDULER_RUN`: When automatic maintenance runs

+### Memory Enzymes
+Autonomous background processes that maintain graph health:
+- **Link Pruner**: Removes edges older than 90 days or with weight < 0.3
+- **Relation Suggester**: Finds semantically similar notes (cosine similarity ≥ 0.75)
+- **Summary Digester**: Compresses nodes with >8 children into compact summaries

+### Automatic Scheduler
+The system automatically runs memory enzymes every hour:
+- Runs in background without blocking MCP operations
+- Logs all maintenance activities
+- Gracefully handles errors and continues running

 ## 📋 Installation